Locations:

 • Losing fluids due to vomiting or diarrhea.

-• An error in the blood test collection, transportation or processing.
+• An error in the blood test collection.

-Your healthcare provider will interpret your chloride result within the context of certain factors, such as other test results and your medical history.
+Your healthcare provider will interpret your chloride result within the context of certain factors, like other test results and your medical history.
 If you have questions about your results, be sure to ask your healthcare provider for more information.

 When should I know the results of my chloride blood test?

-In most cases, you should have your chloride blood test results within one or two days, though it could take longer.
+In most cases you should have your chloride blood test results within two business days.

 A note from Cleveland Clinic

 Receiving an abnormal test result can be stressful.
 Know that having a high or low level of chloride in your blood doesn’t necessarily mean you have a medical condition and need treatment, though.
 Many other factors can affect your chloride levels.
-Approximately 1 in 20 healthy individuals will have a result outside the normal range.
 Your healthcare provider will let you know if you need further tests to determine the cause of the abnormal level.
 Don’t be afraid to ask your healthcare provider questions.
 They’re there to help you.

 Medically Reviewed